geolr/rumau_docs_public/python.md

 `pd.json_normalize(j, record_path=['data','results'])` where j is dictionary of json, data and results are levels in the json hierarchy

+In Pandas you want to use vectorized operations, **not iteration** see https://realpython.com/pandas-iterate-over-rows/

 `df.to_csv('new.csv')` for export to csv

 ## Record linking